Colorado teen found dead in Walgreens break room had complained about her coworker, affidavit says

 Riley Whitelaw had complained to a manager last year that Joshua Taylor Johnson had made "advances towards her," and she asked for a change of work hours so she wouldn't have to work with him several weeks before her body was found inside a break room at the Colorado Springs store on Saturday, according to the affidavit obtained by KKTV.

 Johnson was being held without bond in El Paso County jail on suspicion of first-degree murder.
-His first court appearance is scheduled for Tuesday.
+He made his first court appearance Tuesday.
+Another hearing is scheduled for August 26, according to KKTV.

 The document states that Whitelaw was told she would have to work with Johnson and added that a coworker told investigators Johnson "appeared to be acting jealous" when Whitelaw's boyfriend started work at the Walgreens three months ago.